Joey-L/tuya-weapp-demo/README.md

+## This project is developed using Tuya SDK, which enables you to quickly develop branded apps connecting and controlling smart scenarios of many devices.For more information, please check Tuya Developer Website

 ## Note: This repository is inherited from the old Tuya Github repository: xxxxxx, which will be deprecated soon.
 Please use this repository for Tuya SDK development instead.
 For changing the existing remote repository URL, please check this tutorial: https://github.com/TuyaInc/tuya-weapp-demo

 ## An overview of the

 This is a simple version of fast access[Doodle applet SDK](https://developer.tuya.com/cn/docs/iot/app-development/mini-programs/overview/applet-ecology?id=K9ptacgp94o5d)，[配网插件](https://developer.tuya.com/cn/docs/iot/app-development/mini-programs/tuya-applet-with-web-plugin/distribution-network-plugin?id=K9lq218xn0wn8) and MQTT Of the connection Demo，It's stabilizing at the moment.
 New features will be updated in the future.